Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Introduction

-This paper, supporting and extending the companion report \cite{Dietl:2022L}, presents the theory and provides numerical evaluations of conductance in the regime of the quantum spin Hall effect (QSHE) in HgTe \cite{Konig:2007_S} and (Hg,Mn)Te quantum wells \cite{Shamim:2020_SA}.
+This paper, supporting and extending the companion report \cite{Dietl:2023_PRL}, presents theory and provides numerical evaluations of conductance in the regime of the quantum spin Hall effect (QSHE) in HgTe \cite{Konig:2007_S} and (Hg,Mn)Te quantum wells \cite{Shamim:2020_SA}, considering holes localized on acceptors as a source of backscattering.
 We have quantitatively determined acceptor energies, the Coulomb gap, exchange coupling between edge electrons and acceptor holes, Kondo temperatures for both acceptor holes and Mn spins, spin-flip and backscattering rates in strong and weak coupling regimes, and effects of bound magnetic polarons.
-In addition to the Kondo effect discussed already in the context of backscattering \cite{Maciejko:2009_PRL,Altshuler:2013_PRL}, we incorporate into our approach spin-nonconserving anisotropic components of the exchange coupling, allowing for backscattering even in the spin-momentum locking case \cite{Tanaka:2011_PRL,Altshuler:2013_PRL,Lunde:2013_PRB,Kimme:2016_PRB}.
+In addition to the Kondo effect discussed already in the context of backscattering \cite{Maciejko:2009_PRL,Altshuler:2013_PRL}, we incorporate into our approach spin-nonconserving anisotropic components of the exchange coupling, allowing for backscattering even in the spin-momentum locking case \cite{Tanaka:2011_PRL,Altshuler:2013_PRL,Lunde:2013_PRB,Kimme:2016_PRB,Yevtushenko:2022_NJP}.

-Our theoretical and numerical results substantiate the main conclusion of the companion paper \cite{Dietl:2022L} that the value of the exchange interaction between edge electrons and acceptor holes is large enough to drive the system to the strong coupling region of the Kondo effect, where the spin-flip scattering rate attains the unitary limit.
+Our theoretical and numerical results substantiate the main conclusion of the companion paper \cite{Dietl:2023_PRL} that the value of the exchange interaction between edge electrons and acceptor holes is large enough to drive the system to the strong coupling regime of the Kondo effect, where the spin-flip scattering rate attains the unitary limit.
 Together with the demonstrated sizable exchange anisotropy, the unitary scattering rate explains the observed topological protection length in HgTe QWs in the Ohmic conductivity regime \cite{Konig:2007_S,Bendias:2018_NL,Lunczer:2019_PRL} and the corresponding temperature dependence of conductance, if the influence of Luttinger liquid effects upon the anisotropic exchange are taken into account \cite{Vayrynen:2016_PRB}.
+A key aspect of our approach is the observation that the acceptor concentration is known experimentally, as it determines hole density in undoped QWs and the gate voltage range separating the electron and hole transport in a given QW.
+In this way our theory does not involve any fitting parameters.
+Accordingly, the quantitative agreement with experimental data appears meaningful.

 In contrast to occupied acceptor dopants, our results indicate that {\em no} Kondo effect is expected for impurities with open $d$ or $f$ shells in dilute magnetic semiconductors (DMSs), at least for typical values of antiferromagnetic $sp$--$df$ exchange integrals.
 Furthermore, for magnetic ions with orbital momentum $L =0$, such as Mn$^{2+}$, anisotropic components of the exchange coupling to edge states vanish, suggesting a minor role of Mn spins in backscattering.
 Nevertheless, we suggest that backscattering by a dense bath of interacting Mn spins can operate, as for the motionally-narrowed precessional spin-dephasing process, the constraint of local spin momentum conservation is relaxed.
 At the same time, we show that the formation of bound magnetic polarons by acceptor holes reduces the role of the Kondo effect, the observation elucidating the origin of the recovery of quantized conductance at low temperatures in (Hg,Mn)Te QWs \cite{Shamim:2021_NC}.